leodeslf/leaf/Eloquent_JavaScript.md

 ### Inheritance

-- `instanceof` see through inherited types.
+The `instanceof` see through inherited types.

 ## Bugs and Errors

-- `'use strict'` avoids automatic 'corrections' and assumptions made by JavaScript, instead throwing errors, also removes some features entirely.
+The `'use strict'` avoids automatic 'corrections' and assumptions made by JavaScript, instead throwing errors, also removes some features entirely.
-- `debugger` creates a breakpoint and pauses the program if the developer tools is active.
+The `debugger` creates a breakpoint and pauses the program if the developer tools is active.
-- When JavaScript 'throws' an error it stops all the call stack that ended in that exception, this is called _unwinding the stack_.
+When JavaScript 'throws' an error it stops all the call stack that ended in that exception, this is called _unwinding the stack_.
-- We can raise an exception manually with the `throw` keyword, like this: `throw new Error('Oops!')`.
+We can raise an exception manually with the `throw` keyword, like this: `throw new Error('Oops!')`.

 ## Regular Expressions

 ### Definition

+Example:

 ```JavaScript
 let re = new RegExp('abc');